 Jamshedpur Jesuits' Response to Covid-19

-COVID-19 pandemic is playing havoc all over the world and creating sufficient disruptions in the human society.
-The worst disruption has been taking place in the lives of migrants, daily wage workers, farmers, landless labourers, contract auto/taxi drivers and families below poverty line in cities.
-The visuals of migrants walking home reminds some about the biblical exodus and some others about the heart-breaking partition of India and Pakistan.
+The COVID-19 pandemic is wreaking havoc worldwide and causing significant disruptions to human society.
+The worst disruption has been taking place in the lives of migrants, daily wage workers, farmers, landless labourers, contract auto/taxi drivers and families below the poverty line in cities.
+The visuals of migrants walking home remind some of the biblical exodus and some others of the heartbreaking partition of India and Pakistan.

-The three Eastern states of India, Bihar, Jharkhand and Odisha, sends the greatest number of men and women as labour force to the Southern and Western states of India.
+The three Eastern states of India, Bihar, Jharkhand and Odisha, send the greatest number of men and women as the labour force to the Southern and Western states of India.
 Jamshedpur Province area did not feel the disruption in the lives of people, initially.
-A good number of Good Samaritans in Jamshedpur city made sure that deserving people do not go hungry in the East Singhbhum district.
-Our visits to railways station, bus stand and marketplaces did not connect us to people in whom we need to be involved.
+A good number of Good Samaritans in Jamshedpur city ensured that deserving people did not go hungry in East Singhbhum district.
+Our visits to railway stations, bus stands, and marketplaces did not connect us with people we needed to be involved with.

 What shall we do?
 Whom shall we reach out?
 These two questions taunted Jamshedpur Jesuits when the first phase of nationwide lockdown was introduced in the country.
 While the Southern and Western Jesuit Provinces were fully engaged in accompanying stranded migrants from Eastern states of India, the Jamshedpur Jesuits and alumni of our institutes started connecting with the families of migrants in remote areas of the Province area.
 Since then we have reached out approximately 8825 households and 24221 individuals through various relief activities.